 No matter what’s happening above the fold, one fact remains: it needs to be compelling to keep users on the page long enough to explore the rest of your site.
 If what they see is outdated or it conflicts with your brand, they might bounce without even getting to know you.

 Not a fan of reading interviews?
 No worries!
-Check out episode 1 of our new Beneath the Brand podcast for an in-depth listen at what’s really going on above the fold.
+Listen to Episode 1 of Clokendagger's official podcast, Beneath the Brand, for an in-depth listen at what’s really going on above the fold.

 Q: Josh, why is above the fold so important for a company's website?